 History of the Cloud

-Cloud storage isn’t the shiny new toy many think.
+Cloud storage isn’t the shiny new toy much think.
 It has been around since the 1960s and was believed to have been invented by Joseph Carl Robnett Licklider, who was working on the Advanced Research Projects Agency Network (ARPANET), an early packet switching network to connect people and data, anywhere and at any time.

 By 1983, the technology was being used by CompuServe.
 The company offered it to users who wanted to upload and store small files.
 By 1994, AT&T had PersonalLink, an online service for individuals and businesses to store data via the web.

 But the elephant in the room is Amazon Web Services, which launched in 2006, and has since become the recognized leader in cloud storage.
 However, it is not without strong competition from services such as SmugMug, Dropbox and Box, among others.